newrelic/infra-integrations/README.md

 Refer to [our docs site](https://docs.newrelic.com/docs/infrastructure/integrations-sdk/get-started/intro-infrastructure-integrations-sdk) to get help on how to build your custom integrations.

+We also provided a [command line builder tool](https://github.com/newrelic/nr-integrations-builder) for creating and scaffolding new integration in Golang.
+This will generate the project structure and include the dependencies needed (including the sdk) for creating your custom integrations.

 ## Support

 You can find more detailed documentation [on our website](http://newrelic.com/docs),